Derrick Todd Lee: Investigation

-Victims
+Besides the seven confirmed murders, Lee is also a suspect in the murders of 41-year-old Connie Lynn Warner in August 1992, and 23-year-old Christine Moore in May 2002, as well as the December 2002 disappearance of 65-year-old Mari Ann Fowler.
+The 1997 murder of Eugenie Boisfontaine was initially also investigated for Lee's involvement, due to the proximity to the murder of Gina Green, although found DNA evidence did not match his in 2005.

-Once Lee was identified as the primary suspect in these crimes, law enforcement located and captured him in Atlanta, Georgia.
-Lee waived extradition and was returned to Baton Rouge, where he was tried in August 2004 for the murder of Geralyn DeSoto.
-Desoto had been found dead in her home in Addis, stabbed numerous times.
+Trials

-DeSoto's husband had initially been the primary suspect in her murder, but as the investigation progressed, DNA evidence linking Lee to the crime had been discovered.
-Although Lee was eligible for first degree murder charges, the District Attorney elected to try Lee for murder in the second degree because DeSoto had not been sexually assaulted, which meant a first-degree murder conviction would be harder to obtain.
+In August 2004, Lee was tried for the murder of Geralyn DeSoto.
+Although Lee was eligible for first degree murder charges, the district attorney prosecuted Lee for murder in the second degree because DeSoto had not been sexually assaulted, which meant a first-degree murder conviction would be harder to obtain.
 Lee was convicted by jury and sentenced to life imprisonment without parole.

 There was some argument that Derrick Lee was perhaps incompetent to stand trial.
-During psychiatric evaluations, he scored an average of 65 on various standardized IQ tests; a score below 69 is considered to be the threshold for what can be considered mental retardation.
+During psychiatric evaluations, he scored an average of 65 on various standardized IQ tests; a score below 69 is considered to be the threshold for an intellectual disability.
 Lee was, however, deemed fit to stand trial despite his low IQ.

-Lee was convicted on October 14, 2004, for the May 31, 2002, rape and murder of LSU graduate student Charlotte Murray Pace.
+Lee was convicted on October 14, 2004, for the rape and murder of LSU graduate student Charlotte Murray Pace.
 He was sentenced to death via lethal injection.
 On January 16, 2008, the state Supreme Court upheld the murder conviction and death sentence.
-Lee was placed on death row at the Louisiana State Penitentiary in Angola.
-During the manhunt, John Walsh, host of America's Most Wanted, added the Baton Rouge Serial Killer to his Top 10 Fugitives of 2002 at #3.
+Lee was placed on death row at the Louisiana State Penitentiary.
+On January 21, 2016, Lee died from complications with heart disease, after being transferred to Lane Memorial Hospital in Zachary a few days earlier.